This post provides information about tours of various New York locations shown in the hit television show Friends.

 Bloomingdale's

-In Season 3, Rachel works at this iconic NY department store as an assistant buyer.
-It is definitely worth a visit to get a Bloomie’s Little Brown Bag.
+In Season 3, Rachel works at Bloomingdale's as an assistant buyer.
+It is worth a visit to get an iconic Bloomie’s Little Brown Bag.

 It is one of the stops in our self-guided tour of Midtown Manhattan.